mrmans0n/smart-location-lib/README.md

 ### Location strategy

-There are three presets for location parameters: LocationParams.BEST_EFFORT, LocationParams.NAVIGATION and LocationParams.LAZY.
-By default, this will use the BEST_EFFORT one.
+There are three presets for location parameters:

+* `LocationParams.BEST_EFFORT` (default)
+* `LocationParams.NAVIGATION`
+* `LocationParams.LAZY`

+You can change it (if you want one other than the default one) by using the `config(LocationParams.WHATEVER)` modifier.

-If you want to add some custom parameters for the distances or times involved in the location strategy, you can provide a custom LocationParams class, with the `config(yourParams)` modifier.
+If you want to add some custom parameters for the distances or times involved in the location strategy, you can create your own LocationParams class.

 ### Changing providers

 There are some providers shipped with the library.

-* LocationGooglePlayServicesProvider (default).
+* `LocationGooglePlayServicesProvider` (default).
 This will use the Fused Location Provider.
-* LocationManagerProvider.
-This is the legacy implementation that uses LocationManager.
+* `LocationManagerProvider` This is the legacy implementation that uses LocationManager.
-* LocationBasedOnActivityProvider.
-This allows you to use the activity recognition system to modify the location strategy depending on the activity changes (if the user is walking, running, on a car, a bike...).
+* `LocationBasedOnActivityProvider` This allows you to use the activity recognition system to modify the location strategy depending on the activity changes (if the user is walking, running, on a car, a bike...).

-You can implement your own if you want and feed it to the library.
+You can implement your own if you want.
+That's ideal if you wanted to use a mock one for testing or something like that.

 ## Activity